mitmproxy/mitmproxy/docs/src/content/howto-transparent.md

 pass out route-to (lo0 127.0.0.1) proto tcp from any to any port $redir_ports user $redir_users
 {{< / highlight >}}

 Follow steps **4-6** above.
-This will redirect all the packets originating from all users other than `nobody` on the machine to mitmproxy.
-To avoid circularity, the  we must run mitmproxy as the user `nobody`.
+This will redirect the packets from all users other than `nobody` on the machine to mitmproxy.
+To avoid circularity, we must run mitmproxy as the user `nobody`.
 Hence step **7** should look like:

 {{< highlight bash  >}}
 sudo -u nobody mitmproxy --mode transparent --showhost